Jim Grant's Tech Tips

 allow for good driveabilty while the engine warms up.
 In the old days

 this was called a choke.
-For todays computerized vehicles its
+For today’s computerized vehicles it’s

 called a coolant temperature sensor.
 The job of this sensor is simple,